 “You need?
 I have! …..
 I need!
 You have?”

-PivotDesk is fabulously mixing the trend of Collaborative Consumption and Real Estate by creating a transparent marketplace for those who have an extra office space and for those who are in lookout for an office space like Startups, Small Businesses and Remote Teams.
-David Mandell shares his insight on how conventional way of leasing an office space can be revamped by providing a better and more flexible peer-to-peer solution to both the parties, just like PivotDesk.
+PivotDesk is fabulously mixing the trend of Collaborative Consumption and Real Estate by creating a transparent marketplace for those who have an extra office space and for those who are on the lookout for an office space like Startups, Small Businesses, and Remote Teams.
+David Mandell shares his insight on how the conventional way of leasing an office space can be revamped by providing a better and more flexible peer-to-peer solution to both parties, just like PivotDesk.

 Q: Tell us something about PivotDesk, and how it works.

 A: Businesses are dynamic.
 Real estate isn’t.
 PivotDesk enables businesses to grow fluidly within the static real estate infrastructure by connecting companies with excess space to companies that need it.
 Flexible agreements eliminate the risk of a long-term lease, allowing entrepreneurs to offset costs so they can focus on what’s most important – growing their business.